DataDog/documentation/content/en/tracing/api_catalog/explore_and_catalog_apis.md

 The [API Catalog][1] shows all endpoints in all environments in your Datadog organization.
 The performance data shown for each endpoint is scoped to the environment and time frame you select.
 You can browse and ask questions by querying different properties and metrics for more precise results, and you can filter using facets and tags.

 In the table, click a header to sort by its column.
-For example, click **P99** to see endpoints with the highest 99th percentile for latency.
-Note that the **P99** column may not be displayed by default.
+For example, click **P99** to see endpoints with the highest 99th percentile for latency. **Note**: the **P99** column may not be displayed by default.

 The table also shows **TEAM** ownership for the API.
 This information is inherited from the associated service definition in the [Service Catalog][2].
 The service owner owns all of the endpoints connected to the service.